confluentinc/ksql/quickstart/quickstart-non-docker.rst

 Start KSQL
 ----------

-1. Download the KSQL jar file <TODO: finalize packaging>.
-Start KSQL, using the ``local`` argument for the tech preview KSQL release because it starts the KSQL engine locally. <TODO: update how ksql is invoked with KSQL-254>
+1. Download the KSQL jar file <TODO: update when KSQL-200 is resolved>.
+Start KSQL, using the ``local`` argument for the tech preview KSQL release because it starts the KSQL engine locally. <TODO: update when KSQL-254 is resolved>

 .. sourcecode:: bash